Hendrixer/intro-nextjs-v2-instructions/lessons/01-Welcome/B-Overview.md

 <br>

-Next.js is an incredibly powerful and deep framework, so we won't be covering everything in this course.
+Next.js is an incredibly powerful and deep framework.
+So we won't be covering everything in this course.
 Checkout the other coures on Building a Fullstack app with Next.js and Production grade Next.js to learn how to get the best out of this amazing framework.

 [vercel]: https://vercel.com
 [nextjs]: https://nextjs.com